Connect with others who understand.

 • Abnormal sensations — People with MS may experience unusual sensations, such as burning, in any body area, which could feel warm to the touch.

-• Medications — Side effects of dimethyl fumarate (sold as Tecfidera), a treatment option for MS, include red, warm, or burning skin.
+• Certain medications — Side effects of dimethyl fumarate (Tecfidera), a treatment option for MS, include red, warm, or burning skin.
+Other types of drugs, such as calcium channel blockers and steroids, can also cause flushing.

 • Rosacea — This inflammatory skin condition can cause symptoms of blushing or flushing.

-• Menopause — Hot flashes and flushing are common symptoms of menopause.
+• Menopause — Hot flashes and flushing are common symptoms of menopause, due to hormonal changes.

 Managing Facial Flushing During Bowel Movements in MS